a-type/redux-basic-modal/README.md

 ### `connectModal`

 Connects a modal component with the appropriate functions and state.
-Wrap your modal components: `connectModal(MyModal)`.
+Wrap your modal components, passing the component and a name to use to control it with actions: `connectModal(MyModal, "MyModal")`.

 This will pass some properties to your modal: